dylan1218/SECDataParseVBA/README.md

 # SECDataParseVBA
 Download and query SEC XBRL tags from quarterly and annual financial data

+<b>Purpose</b>
+SEC fundamental data has historically been a manual process to view and obtain.
+You typically have two options, (1) find the filing directly through Edgar, or (2) use a web application which may or may not have a paywall.

+In recent years XBRL has made strides in standardizing SEC filing data.
+Such to the extent that anyone can directly download all filing XBRL tag data directly from the SEC.gov website.

+My goal in this project is to make data more accessible in the tool that millions of financial analyst around the world use everyday (excel).
+A simple set up process will allow users with rudimentry VBA skills to access SEC data programatically.
+From there UDF's will allow even non-VBA excel users to quickly obtain any peice of SEC filing data without ever having to leave excel.

 Note: This repository is in-progress.
 As so far the class being built allows you to download quarterly data from the SEC and unzip located at the following directory: C:\SECVba.
 A second class can be utilized to load the data into SQL server.
 Progress is being made on a third class with methods to return SQL strings with more simple user inputs (think =returnSECDataArray(Array(adsh, ddate, value), currentassets)))